RiccardoDAndrea/InteractiveDataLab/README.md

 Please feel free to explore the different features and functionalities of our website and don't hesitate to provide any feedback or suggestions.
 I hope you find this platform helpful in your machine learning journey! 🌟

+**At the moment there are some errors in the page.
+I am working on it.
+And will update all errors as soon as possible**

 ![Linear Regression](https://streamlit.io/images/brand/streamlit-logo-primary-colormark-darktext.png)